Phlegmacium glaucopus: Habitat and distribution

-Fruit bodies appear from August onwards into autumn in deciduous and coniferous forests, often in profuse numbers.
+Phlegmacium glaucopus appears from August onwards into autumn in deciduous and coniferous forests, often in profuse numbers.
 It can be found in fairy rings.

-Phlegmacium glaucopus is found in Western North America (both the United States and Canada), and is common in the Rocky Mountains.
+The species is found in Western North America (both the United States and Canada), and is common in the Rocky Mountains.
 It is rare east of the Great Plains; it is rare in the British Isles.

+Ecology

 P. glaucopus forms ectomycorrhizae that are unusually hydrophobic (water-repellent) compared with other fungi, which has led to interest in decoding its genome.
 DNA studies indicate it may decompose toxic polycyclic aromatic compounds in the soil with specially adapted oxidizing enzymes.